thecmart/manuals/Tutorials/Manual 1 Creating a new app with an empty activity and AppObj.md

    maven { url "https://jitpack.io" }
    ```

+   These are links to the necessary libraries for the app to work.
 The result should look like this:

    ```
    allprojects {